nejohnson2/rpi-i2s/README.md

 ```
 ### Test

-Record a file on the RPi and copy it to
+Record a file on the RPi and copy it to my local machine for listening.
+My machine recorded only one channel despite the code specifiying two channels.
+I'm pretty sure only one channel should work.
+Further investigation required.

 ```
 $ arecord -l
 **** List of CAPTURE Hardware Devices ****